Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 Unless you were getting pay raises that comfortably beat inflation every year, you could possibly not take much investing risk over the long term.

 The reliability provided by cash lies solely in its face value.
-The amount of $100 today will still be considered $100 in the coming years.
+The $100 today will still be considered $100 in the coming years.
 However, there is no guarantee that its purchasing power will remain intact.
 In cases of low inflation, the money will retain some of its purchasing power, but if inflation is high, its value will rapidly diminish.

 The crucial factor here is time.
 In the short term, cash will likely hold up better against inflation.
-However, over extended periods, cash performs poorly, even when inflation is relatively low.
+However, cash performs poorly over extended periods, even when inflation is relatively low.

 An analysis of historical returns on cash and stock market investments over various timeframes and 96 years of data have been compiled by Schroders into the chart that is displayed below.
 Additionally, it contrasts these returns with the associated inflation rates for the same time periods: